... about Fringe Media ...

 When you're on the fringe you could be on the inside looking out or the outside looking in ...
 On the western edge of Auckland, we do both.
 Being on the edge defines much of what makes our communities so special.
 (And, of course, Fringe of Heaven is what Titirangi means.)

 The first Fringe was published in December 2012.

 The name is the only thing that changed.
 The magazine continues to be edited, designed and produced by professionals who between them have more than a century of experience in magazines, publishing and community communication.

 And The Fringe continues to build on the Tatler's reputation as a quality publication focused on the community.
 Lively, informative, entertaining and appealing to young and old alike it will continue to be second to none within its circulation area and will remain highly sought-after by readers and advertisers alike.

-Every issue is delivered to 20,600 business and residential letterboxes and selected outlets such as libraries, community houses and cafes throughout West Auckland.
-The circulation covers an estimated 70,000+ readers, in New Lynn, Glen Eden, Kelston, Green Bay and out to Huia and Oratia, Titirangi Village and its surrounding districts and further afield.
+Every issue is delivered to 21,000 business and residential letterboxes and selected outlets such as libraries, community houses and cafes throughout West Auckland.
+The circulation covers an estimated 70,000+ readers, in Titirangi, Green Bay, New Lynn, Glen Eden, Kelston, Waima, Woodlands Park, Laingholm, Parau, Cornwallis, Huia, Oratia and further afield.
 The area includes some of West Auckland's most affluent suburbs with Titirangi, in particular, experiencing a high volume of visitor traffic as a gateway to the popular West Coast beaches of Piha, Karekare and Whatipu and the 30,000 hectare recreational wilderness of the Waitakere Ranges.